Pula Arena — Roman Amphitheatre

 Beaches Within Minutes

-One of Pula's best features is having beautiful beaches within minutes of the city center.
-You can explore Roman monuments in the morning and swim in crystal-clear Adriatic waters by afternoon.
-Most beaches are easily accessible by bike, bus, or a short drive.
+One of Pula's best features is having good beaches within minutes of the city centre.
+You can explore Roman monuments in the morning and swim in clear Adriatic waters by afternoon.
+Most beaches are easily reached by bike, bus or a short drive.

 Food, Nightlife & Culture